gengstrand/clojure-news-feed/server/feed11/README.md

 The k8s/feed11-deployment.yaml contains the manifest for running this image.
 You will need to edit this file in order to run what you just built.

+## Load Test Results

+Average per minute throughput of outbound posts is 13,789.
+Mean latency is 5.8 ms. Median latency is 5 ms, 95th percentile is 12 ms and 99th percentile is 17 ms.